baloon11/parser/README.md

 # parser
-This is an example of html parser that uses xpath expressions.
-(Python 2.7)
+This is an example of html parser that uses xpath expressions (Python 2.7).

 ##### Before usage